 This also means a self engineered spring support system (with extra springs); plus cushions made from high density foam, wrapped with softer foam, then encased in down, then upholstered in leather.

 The tufts on their sofas are even hand tufted with twine so say bye to any issues of the buttons falling off, which is one of the most common complaints when dealing with tufted sofas.

 As for the leather, you will be able to find something that suits you, guaranteed.
 Their selection is huge.
-From anilines, semi-anilines, sleek mattes or glossy bold colors – they have everything.
+From anilines, semi-anilines, sleek mattes or glossy bold colours – they have everything.

 The only thing that really throws a wrench into how great this all is is the ordering process.
-Nevermind the many months it will take to receive the couch as each couch is made to order, but the website itself is quite the pain to peruse through.
+Never mind many months it will take to receive the couch as each couch is made to order, but the website itself is quite the pain to peruse.

 But at the end of the day even if their website is lacking somewhat, their sofas are definitely not.
 So ladies and gentlemen, if you’re looking for the best leather sofa candidate to last you your entire lifetime, this is your best bet.